-The National Crime Recording Standard (NCRS), agreed by the Association of Chief Police Officers and the Home Office, is being introduced across England and Wales from 1st April 2002.
-This standard will ensure that a more victim-focused and consistent approach to crime recording is taken in all forces.
+The National Crime Recording Standard (NCRS), agreed by the Association of Chief Police Officers and the Home Office, is being introduced across England and Wales from 1 April 2002.
+This standard will ensure that a more victim focused and consistent approach to crime recording is taken in all forces.

-The over-riding principle of the new standard is that incidents coming to the attention of police will be recorded as crimes if on the balance of probabilities a crime (according to the law and the home office counting rules) has occurred.
-The current home office counting rules have led to local variation in how allegations of crime reported to police are recorded.
-NCRS sets out a national standard for recording of crime, which is now an integral part of the home office counting rules.
+The over-riding principle of the new standard is that incidents coming to the attention of police will be recorded as crimes if, on the balance of probabilities, a crime (according to the law and Home Office counting rules) has occurred.
+The current Home Office counting rules have led to local variations in how allegations of crime reported to police are recorded.
+NCRS sets outs a national standard for recording of crime which is now an integral part of the Home Office counting rules.